XBR-X900C 120Hz 3D Smart LED TV

 Viewing this display at wide angles wasn’t bad at all, and actually appeared to perform a bit above average for an LED design, with the end results providing minimal picture dimming and color saturation loss.

-Sony’s Motionflow XR 960 assists with motion blur reduction, and during the fast motion content I viewed of a flock of birds gliding quickly through the air, I didn’t detect any motion artifacts; so the Motionflow technology seemed to work as advertised.
+Sony’s Motionflow XR 960 assists with motion blur reduction; however for this review, I turned this feature off.
+I then viewed fast motion content of a flock of birds gliding quickly through the air, and I didn’t detect any motion artifacts.

 The XBR65X900C did have some flaws in its performance that concerned me: